ibm-cloud-docs/watsonxdata/known_issues.md

    ```
    {: codeblock}

    **Note:** A timeout value of 25 minutes is recommended for tables with 3000 columns.
-For smaller tables, you can use a lower value such as `120s` (2 minutes).
+For smaller tables, you can use a lower value such as `120 seconds` (2 minutes).

 2. Restart the Presto server for the changes to take effect.